 When reporting on incidents of anti-transgender violence, it is crucial for journalists to highlight the systemic factors[9] that contribute to these acts, rather than solely focusing on individual or interpersonal dynamics.

-Shift Blame Toward Systems
+02Shift Blame Toward Systems

 In 2021 alone, a trans person died by violent means or suicide on average every 4.5 days.
 These incidents do not exist in isolation from one another, but rather as parts of a whole, resulting from harmful systems that place us at risk for violence.
-Systems claiming to offer support or resources at best neglect or exclude transgender people; at worst, as with policing, they directly perpetuate violence against our communities.
+Many systems claiming to offer support or resources at best neglect or exclude transgender people; at worst, as with policing, they directly perpetuate violence against our communities.

 Reporting that ignores the role of these systems is not only incomplete—it is inaccurate.

-Shifting Solutions Toward Communities
+03Shifting Solutions Toward Communities

 Speak with trans leaders and experts instead of looking outside the community